3 Entry-Level Business Analyst Resume Examples For 2023

 • Bilingual (Spanish)

 Okay, so maybe there was one “exception” in there.
-Being bilingual doesn’t necessarily relate to business analysis on its own, but it provides something invaluable for your resume: Unique context!
+Being bilingual doesn’t necessarily relate to business analysis on its own, but it provides something invaluable for an entry-level business analyst resume: Unique, qualifying context!

-Recruiters want to see unique examples of how you’ve applied your set of skills within your field.
-Or, if your prior experiences weren’t in business analysis, they want to see your ability to analyze and hand-pick experiences that utilized overlapping skills and made more versatile within your field.
+Recruiters want to see examples of how you’ve applied your set of skills within your field.
+Or, if your prior experiences weren’t in business analysis, they want to see your ability to analyze and hand-pick experiences that utilized overlapping skills like MS Excel or Tableau and made you more versatile.

-And don’t forget: You’ve got to back those claims up!
+And don’t forget: Back those claims up!
 Just like an Excel spreadsheet, your resume is going to look awfully blank without numbers to quantify your statements.
 Include quantifiable metrics of the impact you’ve had with your skills.

 • Managed customer accounts and suggested improved organization methods that reduced time spent retrieving information by 13%